mwithheld/moodle-availability_integrityadvocate/README.md

-Availability condition to accompany the block_integrityadvocate plugin.
+Availability condition to accompany the moodle-block_integrityadvocate plugin.

-For requirements, see the block_integrityadvocate plugin.
+For requirements, see the moodle-block_integrityadvocate plugin.

 ## Installation ##
+This plugin *REQUIRES* the moodle-block_integrityadvocate plugin is installed and *active in an activity* in the current course.

 Login to your Moodle site as an admin, navigate to Site administration > Plugins > Install plugins, upload the zip file and install it.

 **or**